List of Jeopardy! tournaments and events: Power Players Week Power Players Week began on November 17, 1997, and features personalities in journalism and politics. And because of this, episodes are always taped at DAR Constitution Hall. After the inaugural event, the next three Power Players Weeks were aired in May 2004 (Season 20); May 2012 (Season 28); and most recently, May 2016 (Season 32).

-2022 primetime tournament
+Primetime celebrity tournaments

 In May 2022, ABC announced a one-hour network prime time version of Celebrity Jeopardy! to air Sunday nights beginning fall 2022, with the premiere date subsequently scheduled for September 25.
 Executive producer Michael Davies then confirmed in July that Mayim Bialik would host the primetime series.
 Rather than airing two games in a one-hour timeslot as with previous primetime versions, each edition features a single hour-long game, with two main changes: first, the Jeopardy! round uses $100 to $500 values and the Double Jeopardy! round uses $200 to $1,000 values (last used in 2001); second, a Triple Jeopardy! round is added, featuring tripled clue values ranging from $300 to $1,500 and three hidden Daily Double clues.
 The season had 27 players competing in a 13-week tournament with nine quarterfinals, three semifinals, and one final.
-The winner receives $1,000,000 for their charity.
+The winner receives $1,000,000 for their charity and an entry into the Tournament of Champions.
+Celebrity contestants eliminated in the quarterfinals earned $30,000 for their charities, while those eliminated in the semifinals earned $50,000.
+Starting in season three, the non-winning finalists will receive $175,000 (previously $100,000 for third-place and $250,000 for second-place).

+Beginning with the fall 2023 season, Ken Jennings replaced Bialik as host of Celebrity Jeopardy! due to Bialik's withdrawal in connection with the WGA and SAG-AFTRA strikes.

 Saturday Night Live parodies

 Celebrity Jeopardy! has repeatedly been parodied in a recurring sketch on Saturday Night Live, with Will Ferrell acting as Alex Trebek (with the real Alex Trebek making a cameo appearance in Ferrell's final sketch as a regular cast member).
 Comic foils to Alex Trebek (Ferrell) included Norm Macdonald as Burt Reynolds and Darrell Hammond as Sean Connery.
-Other parodies have been produced, including "Black Jeopardy!".
+Other parodies have been produced, including "Black Jeopardy!" featuring Kenan Thompson acting as a host.